j0sh710/AutoMiner/README.md

 6. Easily edit and change miners.
 Miners are not built in so you are free to use any miner you like.
 7. Manage MiningRigRentals.com pricing with Minimum limit and % Increase from algo switching pools estimate or MRR suggested pricing.
 8. Auto closes detached miners.
+9. Make all of your MiningRigRentals.com rigs available at once to increase odds of being rented and automatically disable when rented.

 # Set Up
 1. Unzip All Files wherever you like.